South Carolina Board of Nursing Disciplinary Actions

 South Carolina law states specifically that a licensed nurse “is accountable to the public for the quality of nursing care.”
-Anyone can file a complaint against a nurse, including a patient, member of the patient’s family, fellow nurse or nursing supervisor.
-In fact, other nurses, nurse supervisors and nurse employers are required by law to report suspected violations of the Nurse Practice Act to the South Carolina Board of Nursing, or Board.
+Anyone can file a complaint against a nurse, including a patient, a member of the patient’s family, a fellow nurse, or a nursing supervisor.
+In fact, other nurses, nurse supervisors, and nurse employers are required by law to report suspected violations of the Nurse Practice Act to the South Carolina Board of Nursing, or Board.

 The Board, which is a part of the S.C.
-Department of Labor, Licensing and Regulation (LLR), has the authority to investigate allegations of illegal, unethical and/or incompetent behavior on the part of an advanced practice registered nurse (APN), registered nurse (RN) or licensed practical nurse (LPN).
+Department of Labor, Licensing and Regulation (LLR), has the authority to investigate allegations of illegal, such as a failed drug test, unethical and/or incompetent behavior on the part of advanced practice registered nurse (APN), registered nurse (RN) or licensed practical nurse (LPN).
 If the Board finds that a nurse has committed a violation, it may fine the nurse thousands of dollars and hand down discipline such as:

 - Revoking the nurse’s license

 - Restricting the nurse’s authorization to practice pending completion of additional education and training and/or other reasonable requirements of probation.

 A public reprimand is a publicly available statement by the Board that a nurse committed a violation.
 A private reprimand is generally unavailable for others to view.

 How Long Does a Nursing Board Public Reprimand Last?